mesn1985/VirtualBoxDetectionTestingEnviroment/EnviromentSetup.md

 1. Start the Metasploitable VM
 2. When prompted for credentials, Authenticate using the default credentials `Username: msfadmin password: msfadmin`
 3. Set the keyboard layout to your desired language with the command `loadkeys <langauge code>` (E,g, `loadkeys dk` for danish)
-4. Edit the network configuration file, by executing the command `$ sudo nano /etc/network/interfaces`
+4. Edit the network configuration file, by executing the command `nano /etc/network/interfaces`
 5. In the configuration file, append the following text:
 ```
 auto eth0